TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Case Study: Digital Ad Optimization

+\paragraph{\textsc{Best-of-N} textual-gradient steps.} Within each optimization iteration $t$, \textsc{TextBO} refines each trajectory’s prompt $\pi_{t-1}^j$ through five steps of \textsc{Best-of-N} textual-gradients before evaluation (see Figure \ref{fig:tbon-summary}).
+We follow the generic procedure from $\S$\ref{sec:TBoN}, but here specialize the critic’s context and edits to the ad domain.

-These textual gradients correspond to small, directed moves in language space that, according to the critic’s judgment, are likely to increase ad effectiveness.
-For example, conditioned on the reflection $R_{t-1}$ (e.g., ``social occasions and visible grill marks tend to perform better than plain pack shots''), the critic $M_{\text{critic}}$ may propose the following textual-gradient candidates: \begin{enumerate}[leftmargin=0.6cm,noitemsep] \item \emph{Emphasize social context and enjoyment:} ``Show the burger being enjoyed at an outdoor barbecue with friends, not alone on a plate.''
+For a given trajectory $j$ and inner step $g$, the critic model $M_{\text{critic}}$ (Gemini~2.5 Flash) receives as context: (1) the current prompt $\pi_{t,g-1}^j$ and (2) the current meta-reflection $R_{t-1}$.
+Conditioned on this context, using operation $\nabla_{\text {text }}$, it independently samples $N$ textual gradients $\{\delta_{t,g}^{j,(i)}\}_{i=1}^N$, applies them using operation \textsc{Apply} to obtain candidate prompts $\{\pi_{t,g}^{j,(i)}\}_{i=1}^N$.
+These candidate prompts are then fed to the ad generation module $\Phi$ to generate the corresponding 5 ads $\{c_{t,g}^{j,(i)}\}_{i=1}^N = \{\Phi(\pi_{t,g}^{j,(i)})\}_{i=1}^N$.
+For example, suppose that the current prompt $\pi_{t,g-1}^j$ is ``\texttt{A simple, photorealistic image of a plant-based burger patty.}'', if $R_{t-1}$ emphasizes that ``social occasions and visible grill marks tend to perform better than plain pack shots,'' then we may query the operation $\nabla_{\text {text }}$ (see Figure \ref{fig:prompt_improvement_prompts} in Web Appendix \ref{appssec:critic_llm_prompts} for the meta-prompt) to propose textual-gradient edits such as: \squishlist \item \emph{Emphasize social context and enjoyment:} ``Show the burger being enjoyed at an outdoor barbecue with friends, not alone on a plate.''

 \item \emph{Highlight sensory appeal and indulgence:} ``Make the patty look extra juicy with clear grill marks, a toasted bun, and melty toppings.''